disability for anxiety

 Some symptoms may get much worse in social situations or when you’re at work.

 Anxiety symptoms can also come on suddenly and without warning.
 Without proper medical treatment, it may interfere with your ability to concentrate and complete routine job duties.
-Work tasks that used to feel normal instead become paralyzing for anxiety sufferers.
+Work tasks that used to feel normal instead become paralyzing for people with anxiety.
 In fact, some people have such severe anxiety that just leaving the house triggers a panic attack.

-There are several different kinds of anxiety disorders, and they’re all debilitating to sufferers.
+There are several different kinds of anxiety disorders, and they’re all hard to live with.
 The most common anxiety types include:

 • General anxiety disorder (GAD)